nrasheva/moviemates-api/README.md

 ## Environment variables

 This project uses [Dotenv Vault](https://www.dotenv.org/docs/security/vault) to securely store environment variables.
-You will need to add the following environmental variables to your .env file.
+You will need to add the following environmental variables to your .env file:

 `MONGOOSE_URI`